 It had a profound impact on me.
 I left that party depressed, irritated, and sick to my stomach, despite the fantastic food.

-The first Jamestown colony of on the New Land that Britain had acquired in what is now Virginia was largely a bust.
+The first Jamestown colony on the New Land that Britain had acquired in what is now Virginia was largely a bust.
 No crop other than tobacco had grown successfully there and England’s premier tobacco provider was still Spain.
 Spanish tobacco couldn’t be overthrown by a successor until the King decided to make an announcement that the tobacco from the New Land was much better.
-This was in an effort to revive his investment and his marketing worked.
+This was in an effort to revive his investment and the marketing worked.

 As production had to increase the workers that were sent to Jamestown in the first place needed help.
 They wrote to the King to send some new workers.
 The King, resourceful as ever, sent a younger generation there, in order to ensure that the farm system was taught to a new group, sustaining his investment long term.
 Not long after their arrival the letters started pouring back in to him.